Disease Guide ·Laryngeal Paralysis ·2026

 What Causes Laryngeal Paralysis

-Laryngeal paralysis occurs when the nerves controlling the laryngeal muscles degenerate, leaving the vocal folds unable to open properly during breathing.
-The most common form is idiopathic — meaning the exact cause is unknown, though it's often part of a broader polyneuropathy (GOLPP).
-It primarily affects large and giant breeds over 10 years old.
-Trauma, tumors, and hypothyroidism are less common causes.
+Degenerating nerves prevent vocal folds from opening properly.
+Most common form is idiopathic (exact cause unknown), often part of polyneuropathy (GOLPP).
+Affects large/giant breeds over 10 years old.
+Trauma, tumors, and hypothyroidism are less common.
 Most common in dogs over 10 years old

 Symptoms - What to Watch For

-Noisy, raspy breathing — especially during exercise or excitement.
-A change in bark — the voice becomes hoarse or weak.
-Exercise intolerance and tiring quickly.
-Excessive panting in warm weather.
-Coughing or gagging when eating or drinking.
-In severe cases, respiratory distress with blue-tinged gums — this is an emergency.
+Noisy, raspy breathing during exercise or excitement.
+Hoarse or weak bark.
+Exercise intolerance and rapid tiring.
+Excessive panting in heat.
+Coughing or gagging while eating/drinking.
+In severe cases, respiratory distress with blue gums-an emergency.
 A changed or raspy bark is often the first sign

 Diagnosis - $200-$500